jweg29/AppStarter/README.md

 # AppStarter

-A collection of starter projects for common app designs across native iOS, android, and web clients and using NextJS.
-Hosted on Vercel and Supabase for backend/database.
+A collection of starter projects for common app designs across native iOS, android, and web clients.
+Using NextJS, Vercel, and Supabase for backend/database infra.

 ### NetworkMapList